PlanetHorizont/ben.hoskings.net/site/2012/05/23/belatedly-introducing-dep-parameters-in-babushka.html.markdown

     dep 'vhost configured' do
       met? { conf_exists?(var(:vhost_type)) }
-      [ ... ]
+      # and so on.
     end

-This design is problematic for a more fundamental reason, though: store and call (that is, setting state and then separately making use of that state).
-It's better to pass state around directly.
+Illustrated above, vars are problematic for a more fundamental reason: _store-and-call_.
+When you set state (`set :vhost_type` above) and then invoke some other thing that makes use of that state (the second dep, calling `var(:vhost_type)`), that's store-and-call.

+To store in this sense is to mutate, and mutability is the root of all evil, or at least, it's shady business.
+I mean you just don't want to get involved in that kind of behaviour.
+Passing state around directly is much better, because:

 <ul class="pros">
   <li>The data is much more localised: local arguments have a narrow scope; changing something here won't break something over there.</li>